 Featuring award-winning curative cocktails, delicious British dishes and expressive bespoke artworks adorning the exposed brick walls, this eclectic Soho brasserie is an edgy art-lovers paradise.
 From street art and pop paintings to authentic works incorporated within the menus, there is plenty to be admired and explored whilst dining at this eccentric restaurant.

-Famed for its fantastic Japanese-Peruvian influence dishes, Nobu is also a great place to venture if you’re looking to see some art.
-The Old Park Lane branch regularly hosts a series of exhibitions, in which the works of painter and sculptor
+Famed for its fantastic Japanese-Peruvian influenced dishes, Nobu is also a great place to venture if you’re looking to see some art.
+The Old Park Lane branch regularly hosts a series of exhibitions.

-Part of Pimlico’s vibrant Artist Residence London Hotel, it is no wonder that Cambridge Street Kitchen showcases an array of eclectic artworks, each handpicked from an array of art fairs, galleries and curators.
+Part of Pimlico’s vibrant Artist Residence London Hotel, it is no wonder that Cambridge Street Kitchen showcases an array of eclectic artworks, each handpicked from a number of art fairs, galleries and curators.
 Comprising of a cosy cocktail cellar, club room and terrace, the colourful café serves up delicious brunch to lunch and dinner-style dishes among its ever-changing artsy interiors.

 Grocer to the Queen and renowned for its high-quality artisan food, Partridges is a treasure-trove for both foodies and artists alike.
 The Sloane Square branch café regularly hosts month-long art exhibitions, dedicating its back wall to the works of local and emerging artists, and has exhibited the likes of John Stoddart, Jean Kegel and Hilary McLaren Tipping over the past three years.